Susan Fish

-Susan de Avellar Schiller (born March 21, 1945), formerly Susan Fish, is a Canadian former politician.
+Susan de Avellar Schiller (born March 21, 1945), formerly Susan Fish, is a Canadian politician.
 She served in the Legislative Assembly of Ontario from 1981 to 1987, and was a cabinet minister in the governments of Bill Davis and Frank Miller.

 Background

-Schiller was born in Rio de Janeiro, Brazil and raised in Carle Place and Levittown, New York.
-Her father was a sailor in the US Navy and her mother was Brazilian.
-Her parents separated when she was three years old and her stepfather was in import/export in New York City.
+Schiller was born Susan Avellar Keddy in Rio de Janeiro, Brazil, in 1945 to an Irish-American sailor father and a Brazilian mother.
+She was raised in Carle Place and Levittown, New York.
+Her parents separated when she was three years old and her mother married a professional boxer and union organizer when she was nine.

-She attended St. Lawrence College where she received a degree in political science and obtained a masters in public administration at New York University.
+She attended St. Lawrence College where she received a degree in political science and obtained a master's degree in public administration at New York University.
 She married Christopher Fish and the couple moved to Toronto to start a new life.
 Christopher returned to New York shortly thereafter, but Fish stayed and started work at the Bureau of Municipal Research.
 She became executive director at age 23.
-In 1973 she started working as a policy advisor for David Crombie, the pro-reform Mayor of Toronto.
+In 1973, she started working as a policy advisor for David Crombie, the pro-reform Mayor of Toronto.
 She became a naturalized Canadian citizen in 1976.

 Politics

-Schiller, using her then married name Susan Fish, was elected to Toronto City Council as a reform alderman in 1976, and served until 1980.
+Schiller, using her then-married name Susan Fish, was elected to Toronto City Council as a reform alderman in 1976 and served until 1980.

 Like Crombie, she was a Red Tory.
 She ran for Bill Davis' Progressive Conservative Party of Ontario in the 1981 Ontario election and was elected as Member of Provincial Parliament (MPP) for the St. George constituency in downtown Toronto.
 Shortly after her election, she participated in a rally at Queen's Park to support the inclusion of sexual identity in the Ontario Human Rights Code.

 On July 6, 1983, she was promoted to the Davis cabinet as Minister of Citizenship and Culture.
 She supported her friend Larry Grossman in his unsuccessful bid to succeed Davis in 1985.
 Nonetheless, she retained her cabinet post under the new Frank Miller government when he announced his cabinet on February 8, 1985.

 Schiller was re-elected with a reduced plurality in the 1985 election.
 On May 17, 1985, she was named as Minister of the Environment in Miller's short-lived minority government.
 After the Tories were defeated by a motion of no confidence in June 1985, she continued to serve in the legislature as an opposition MPP.
 She was defeated in the 1987 Ontario election by Liberal Attorney General Ian Scott, by a margin of 7,055 votes in the redistributed constituency of St. George—St. David.